Help! I’ve Lost my phone29th January 2019

 Contact Your Insurance Company

 If your phone is insured then you should report your device as having been lost or stolen as soon as you know that it is unlikely to turn up.
 A lot of insurance policies state incidents should be reported within 24 hours.
 You may also be required to report your device lost or stolen to the Police and obtain a reference number.
-Your insurance company keep you right with regards to this and it will be stated in your policy terms.
+Your insurance company will keep you right with regards to this and it will be stated in your policy terms.

 When All Else Fails, Organise For A New Phone